fleetwoodmab/static-ecomm/README.md

 ### What I learned

-- Switching the main image when clicking on thumbnails.

-### Continued development

-### Useful resources
+- How to switch a clicked image to a main image.